hippietrail/RetroGhidra/README.md

 - TI-99/4A TIFILES (XMODEM) file loader

 # In progress
-- Amstrad CPC .SNA snapshot format - some 64K snapshots might be usable
+- Amstrad CPC .SNA snapshot format loader - some 64K snapshots might be usable
+- Apple Lisa object file loader - identifies but does not load yet
 - Commodore Amiga: "Hunk" executable and object file loader - identifies but does not load yet
 - CP/M .CMD command file loader
 - Sharp X68000 .Z executable format - identifies but does not load yet